The people at TalentSmart

 Act with grace.

-Rather than resorting to intimidation, anger, or manipulation to get a point across, successful people instead find a balance of strength and gentleness that makes others respond well to them.
+Rather than resorting to intimidation, anger, or manipulation to get a point across, successful people instead find a balance of strength and gentleness that makes people respond well to them.
 The word “gentle” can often carry a negative connotation in the workplace, but in reality it’s the gentleness of acting with grace that gives ultra successful people their power.

 Super successful people believe that honesty and integrity work better in the long run.
 Honesty allows for genuine connections with people in a way that dishonesty can’t, and lying usually comes back to bite you in the end.
 A Notre Dame study showed that people who lied experienced more mental health problems than their more honest counterparts.